MaitreyaManohar/MNIST-Improved/README.md

 # MNIST Improved
- An improved version of MNIST with an aim to achieve 99.4% accuarcy on the validation dataset
+ An improved version of MNIST with an aim to achieve 99.4% accuracy on the validation dataset.

 ## How to run